Peakboard/peakboard-templates.github.io/_templates/Information-About-OEE-Several-Lines-Andon/en.md

 ---
 layout: article
-title: information about the oee of several production lines with andon
+title: digital andon board ― the status of your production lines and current OEE values at a glance
 description:
-  - This template allows the visualization of three production lines.
-The current order of a customer, the overall equipment effectiveness (OEE) as well as the status of the individual stations of each line are displayed.
-With the help of the traffic light colour scheme (Andon), it is possible to see at a glance where a problem currently exists, so that action can be taken quickly and this can be remedied.
+  - With this template you can create a digital Andon Board to easily display important key figures of your production lines in real time.
+Production staff can automatically see important information such as a customer's current order, overall equipment effectiveness (OEE) and the production status at a glance.
+With real-time visualization of problems in typical Andon Board signal colors, you can keep an eye on problem messages and respond by correcting the fault at lightning speed - increasing productivity and reducing material waste.
+Download now and get started!
 lang: en
 weight: 3000
 isDraft: false